hashicorp/terraform/website/docs/configuration/expressions.html.md

 * `data.<DATA TYPE>.<NAME>` is an object representing a
   [data resource](./data-sources.html) of the given data source type and name.
 If the resource has the `count` argument set, the value is a list of objects representing its instances.
+If the resource has the `for_each` argument set, the value is a map of objects representing its instances.
 * `path.module` is the filesystem path of the module where the expression is placed.
 * `path.root` is the filesystem path of the root module of the configuration.